-The species richness of hydroid communities decreases with increasing pollution but hydroid species adapted to a wide variation in environmental factors and with cosmopolitan distributions tend to be more tolerant of polluted waters (Boero, 1984; Gili & Hughes, 1995).
-Stebbing (1981) reported that Cu, Cd, and tributyl tin fluoride affected growth regulators in Laomedea (as Campanularia) flexuosa resulting in increased growth.
-Stebbing (1981) cited reports of growth stimulation in Obelia geniculata caused by methyl cholanthrene and dibenzanthrene.
-Bryan & Gibbs (1991) reported that virtually no hydroids were present on hard bottom communities in TBT contaminated sites and suggested that some hydroids were intolerant of TBT levels between 100 and 500 ng/l.
-No information concerning the intolerance of the hydroids assessed was found.
-However, the above evidence suggests that several species of hydroid exhibit sublethal effects due to synthetic chemical contamination and lethal effects due to TBT contamination.
 Prolonged exposure to low concentrations of polychlorinated biphenyls (PCB's) have been shown to result in growth and regenerative abnormalities in the feather-star Antedon mediterranea but there have been no reports of mortality (Carnevali et al., 2001).
 Hoare & Hiscock (1974) reported that Antedon bifida appeared to be completely intolerant of conditions within the vicinity of an acidified, halogenated effluent discharge in Anglesey, Wales.

+Radionuclide No evidence (NEv) No evidence (NEv)

+contamination Q: NR A: NR C: NR Q: NR A: NR C: NR

+'No evidence'.

-Radionuclide contamination No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR 'No evidence'.
-Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not assessed .
-De-oxygenation Low Medium Medium Q: Low A: NR C: NR Q: Medium A: Low C: Medium Q: Low A: Low C: Low In general respiration in most marina invartabr atos doos pot appoar to b o cignificantly affected
+Introduction of other Not Assessed (NA) Not assessed (NA) Not assessed (NA)

+substances Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+This pressure is Not assessed.

 In general, respiration in most marine invertebrates does not appear to be significantly affected until extremely low concentrations are reached.
 For many benthic invertebrates this concentration is about 2 ml/l (Herreid, 1980; Rosenberg et al., 1991; Diaz & Rosenberg, 1995).
 Cole et al. (1999) suggest possible adverse effects on marine species below 4 mg/l and probable adverse effects below 2 mg/l.
-Hydroids mainly inhabit environments in which the oxygen concentration exceeds 5 ml/l (Gili & Hughes, 1995).
-Although no information was found on oxygen consumption for the characterizing hydroids, Sagasti et al. (2000) reported that epifaunal species, including several hydroids and Obelia bidentata (as bicuspidata) in the York River, Chesapeake Bay, tolerated summer hypoxic episodes of between 0.5 and 2 mg O2/l (0.36 and 1.4 ml/l) for 5-7 days at a time, with few changes in abundance or species composition.

 The ability of solitary ascidians to withstand decreasing oxygen levels has not been well documented.
 Mazouni et al. (2001) noted that whilst oysters (Magallana gigas) can survive short-term exposure to periods of anoxia (Thau Lagoon, France), the associated biofouling community dominated by Ciona intestinalis suffered heavy mortality.
 It should be noted, however, that this species is frequently found in areas with restricted water renewal where oxygen concentrations may drop (Carver et al., 2006).
-Whist adverse conditions could affect health, feeding, reproductive capability and could eventually lead to mortality, recovery should be rapid.
+While adverse conditions could affect health, feeding, reproductive capability and could eventually lead to mortality, recovery should be rapid.
 Antedon bifida is an aerobic organism and oxygen uptake is by the tube feet and across the body wall.
 It is typically found in areas of fast tidal flow where water will be oxygenated.
 Although there is no evidence regarding the effect of low oxygen conditions.

 Mass mortality of species including Echinus esculentus was observed due to a stratified hypoxic event below 8 m caused by a phytotplankton bloom (Griffiths et al., 1979).
 Hiscock & Hoare (1975) reported an oxycline forming in the summer months (Jun-Sep) in a quarry lake (Abereiddy, Pembrokeshire) from close to full oxygen saturation at the surface to <5% saturation below ca 10 m.
 During these summer events, no echinoderms or Ascidia mentula were recorded at depths below 10 - 11 m.